Skip to content

 Custom Layout Components

-You can directly use these functions to create components without using generics to declare them.
-If you need components provided by Jetpack or Material, the hikage-widget-androidx or hikage-widget-material modules can be introduced.
+If you need components provided by Jetpack or Material, you can import the hikage-widget-androidx or hikage-widget-material modules.

 The following example